jeremy-cady/weekend-sql-to-do-list/Notes.md

             [ ] DELETE function
             [ ] POST function to add new tasks
-            [ ] PUT function to change tasks to complete [ ] create a task
+            [ ] PUT function to change tasks to complete [ ] should have a visual cue that task is completed [ ] create a task
             [ ] inputs
                 [ ] task